paulmac57/Geolocation/README.md

 # GEOLOCATION

-uses Nominatum to locate physical addresses use ipinfo.io to locate Ip addresses
+uses Nominatum to locate AS Organisation physical addresses (Opensource) uses ipinfo.io to locate Ip addresses

-To Run: Python aswindow.py <br />
+To Run: Python aswindow2.py <br />
 creates a HTMl file (asnumber.html) in ases folder which must be copied to webserver to display map. <br />
 <br />
-uses asn.py <br />
+uses asn4.py <br />
 AS Class API <br />
   As(asn_number, test) <br />
   <br />